migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/security.md

 **Priority:** <PriorityLabel priority="Must Have"/>

 **Description:**
 Users shall only access their own data, preventing unauthorized access to other users' information through proper authorization checks.

 **Rationale:**
 Authorization ensures data privacy and prevents horizontal privilege escalation.
 Users must not be able to access data belonging to other users.

 **Measurement:**

 - Zero unauthorized access incidents
-- All API endpoints protected with authorization checks
+- All API endpoints are protected with authorization checks
 - Security testing passes

 **Acceptance criteria:**